Milan S Lines: History

-For the 2015 EXPO exposition S11 was prolonged to Rho (thus serving the renamed Rho Fiera EXPO Milano 2015 station), 2 more stations were activated even though not related to the event, a new S14 line was activated between Rho and Milano Rogoredo stations and the consequently shut down at the end of the exposition.
+For the 2015 EXPO exposition, line S11 was prolonged to Rho (thus serving the renamed Rho Fiera EXPO Milano 2015 station), 2 more stations were activated even though not related to the event, a new S14 line was temporarily activated between Rho and Milano Rogoredo stations, then shut down at the end of the exposition.

-In the following the EXPO event (that brought international attention to the city) a new S12 was created to help with crowding during rush hours (8 runs a day) and 2 stations were suppressed (even though every diagram says they're temporarily closed).
+In the following the EXPO event (that brought international attention to the city) a new S12 (Cormano-Cusano Milanino - Melegnano) was created to help with overcrowding during rush hours (with 8 runs a day) and 2 stations were suppressed (even though every diagram says they're temporarily closed).

 Due to the COVID-19 pandemic many serviced had their frequencies reduced and, for a while S3 had no runs between 9 a.m. and 10 p.m. and S2 and S12 were shut down.
 With time everything got back to normal except S12 which was reactivated only at the end of August 2023 and same goes for the half an hour frequency for the S9 line.
 In 2022 the new station Milano Tibaldi, near Bocconi University was activated as a first station for a circle line project.

+In December 2024, line S12 was limited again from Cormano-Cusano to Milano Bovisa station, but was also upgraded to run at the standard frequency of two trains per hour per direction (even though on weekdays daytimeonly, similarly to S2), thus increasing service between Milan and Melegnano to every 15 minutes from 6 a.m in the morning to 9 p.m. in the evening.